 If BPA determines after its evaluation that the purchase obligation change(s) would not increase BPA’s total monthly peak load obligation, in relationship to the change in BPA’s QCC forecast, then BPA may approve «Customer Name»’s request to change its purchase obligation.

+BPA will not withhold its approval of «Customer Name»’s request except under reasonable circumstances, including but not limited to securing the transmission and metering sufficient to deliver the applicable product.

 BPA shall provide customers with an opportunity to comment on any customer’s request to change its purchase obligation.